imec-idlab/OpenMote-CC2538-Sniffer/README.md

 ## Potential issues

-### Permission denied: '/dev/ttyUSBX'
+### Linux: Permission denied: '/dev/ttyUSBX'
 In order to use the sniffer you need to be able to write data to the serial USB port.

 One way to do this is to run the script with root access (using 'sudo') but a more permanent and better solution is to give your user permission to access the port.
-Add your user to the group that grants you this permission ('dialout' on Ubuntu, 'uucp' on Arch Linux).
+Add your user to the group that grants you this permission ('dialout' on Ubuntu, 'uucp' on Arch Linux) and log out afterwards to allow the changes to take effect.
 ``` bash
 sudo gpasswd -a $USER dialout
 ```

+Note that this error can also appear if you try to run the script directly after the OpenMote was plugged in.
+Wait a few seconds and try again.

-### Windows latency issue
+### Windows: latency issue
 When running the sniffer on Windows, a small change is required in the settings of the COM port to achieve maximum performance.
 Without the change the sniffer may not be able to capture all packets under high network load.
 1. Control Panel -> Device Manager -> Ports (COM & LPT) -> {Select your USB Serial Port}
 2. Right click and select "Properties"